Afghans Reflect On The U.S. Involvement In Their Country - NewsBreak

 Afghans Reflect On The U.S. Involvement In Their Country

-NPR's Lulu Garcia-Navarro speaks to Afghan journalist Emron Feroz about how many Afghans felt about U.S. military presence in Afghanistan.
 We've been hearing a lot about the tragedy and chaos that came with the U.S. withdrawal from Afghanistan.
 Much of the attention has been focused on those Afghans desperate to escape with the Americans.
 But for many other Afghans across the country, those troops and the U.S. presence had long since worn out their welcome.
 Emran Feroz is an Afghan freelance journalist.
 He has written about the harsh reality of America's intervention in Afghanistan.
 And he joins us now from Germany.
-Welcome to the program.www.npr.org
+Welcome to the program.www.ksjd.org

 Comments / 0